-15 fun Bahamian words and phrases to get you speaking like a local
+15 fun Bahamian words and phrases

 Learning Bahamian sayings

 Though I made many mistakes, it’s something the locals didn’t seem to mind.
-The Bahamian slang and dialect isn’t an easy one to master!
+After all, the Bahamian slang and dialect isn’t an easy one to master!

 In Italy, it always surprises me how many people’s face light up when I begin speaking Italian.
 Sure, my grammar needs work, and the order of words is sometimes incorrect, but they appreciate the effort.

-When I wrote about 5 Sicilian words and phrases, I didn’t realize how well it would be received.
+When I wrote about 5 Sicilian words and phrases, I didn’t realize how well it’d be received.
 It turns out that many people were as keen as I was to learn about the language.

 For my third post in the linguist series, we’re moving away from all things Latin and going Caribbean.